 Morgane De Pol joined IFPMA in 2007 in the communications function.
 She develops and implements communications and public affairs programs that facilitate mutual understanding and dialogue between IFPMA and other global health actors.
 Morgane worked previously with MCI, a global communications and event management group, in its Pharma Unit.
 She holds a master’s degree in Languages and Literature from the University of Geneva and a post-graduate degree in Special Events Communication from the Advancia School in Paris.

-Prior to joining the IFPMA, Cyntia has worked in Geneva for Sanofi during the last two years in the Relations with International Institutions office.
+Prior to joining the IFPMA, Ms. Genolet has worked in Geneva for Sanofi in the Relations with International Institutions office.
 She previously accrued professional experience in Africa, South America and Switzerland for NGOs, international organizations and governments.
 She holds a MA in International Relations from the Graduate Institute of International and Development Studies in Geneva and a MAS in Health Economics and Management from HEC Lausanne.

 Nina Grundmann joined IFPMA in June 2012 and focuses primarily on two disease areas (viral hepatitis and mental health) and on anti-microbial resistance.
 Nina has also worked on vaccine regulatory and programmatic policy and influenza vaccines.
 Prior to joining IFPMA, Nina worked at Sanofi Pasteur on vaccination policy and advocacy.
 Nina holds a master’s degree in International Affairs from the French Institute of Political Studies and a post-graduate degree in Risk Management from HEC Business School in Paris.